psy0rz/ledder/README.md

 (We use proxy objects to prevent interaction between a new animation and a previous one that still does async stuff)

 Note that this will also happen when you use setInterval or setTimeout.
 Never use those in ledder!

+### Which functions can i use to make animations?

+You shouldn't use stuff that starts with __.
+Thats for internal use only.
+(In case of the scheduler and controls this is pretty clear.)

+If you DO need them for some reason, you're either doing something wrong, or we need to fix/extend the API.

+You can use everything explained here, and AnimationManager. (still have to document that, look at MQTT for an example)

+We probably need to be more clear whats usable from animations and what is not.
+Stuff outside the ledder subdirectory is definitely off limits for animations.

+You can offcourse use external npm modules and do regular nodejs stuff.